Lady of Ugglansryd

 It is possible that Christina was born at the manor Ugglansryd in Ryssby, Sweden[[5]] – at any rate, it played an important role in her life.
 It belonged to her family – her mother owned it in 1595,[[6]] and in 1623, Christina’s brother Jöran Olofsson took over its ownership.
 At some point, most likely in the 1630s, the manor passed on to Jöran Polman, who married Christina circa 1623.
 Their alliance was perhaps formed when Polman was the captain of his regiment in Kronoberg, the home county of the Lilliesparre family.

-In 1637 and 1638, Christina Lilliesparre asserted legal rights to certain crofts and homesteads on Ugglansryd that were disputed to have been built on common land by Carl Hård.[[10]] In these filings, she is referenced as “Lady Kirstin of Ugglansryd”, indicating that perhaps ownership of the property had passed on to her by then, following her husband's permanent departure from Sweden, or his death.
-In a court document from 1648 pertaining to her son Johan's manslaughter of his servant, Christina is referred to as “a sorrowful and much-distressed widow (en Sorgefull och mökit bedrõffwat änka)”.
-It is also indicated that she was the mistress of Ugglansryd and Johan usually stayed with her except when he was visiting his farms.[[11]]
+In 1637 and 1638, Christina Lilliesparre asserted legal rights to certain crofts and homesteads on Ugglansryd that were disputed to have been built on common land by Carl Hård.[[12]] In these filings, she is referenced as “Lady Kirstin of Ugglansryd”, indicating that perhaps ownership of the property had passed on to her by then, following her husband's permanent departure from Sweden; all his pending disputes were by then settled or cancelled.[[13]] In a court document from 1648 pertaining to her son Johan's manslaughter of his servant, Christina is referred to as “a sorrowful and much-distressed widow (en Sorgefull och mökit bedrõffwat änka)”.
+It is also indicated that she was the mistress of Ugglansryd and Johan usually stayed with her except when he was visiting his farms.[[14]] She was likely responsible for the repatriation of her husband's body and its subsequent burial in the sacristy of the church in Ryssby, as well as the scrubbing clean of Jöran's name and reputation.

 Christina Lilliesparre would live to see her sons ennobled by the Queen in 1650.
-Johan and Gustaf, both in the military, were knighted at Stockholm Castle on 16 September, taking on the name Påhlman on 3 October under No. 501.[[12]] Christina passed away a year later.
+Johan and Gustaf, both in the military, were knighted at Stockholm Castle on 16 September, taking on the name Påhlman on 3 October under No. 501.[[15]] Christina passed away a year later.
 Her name posthumously came up in a few legal disputes in 1652 and 1653, involving financial loans as well as the purchase of farms wherein the sale remained incomplete or required due settlement.
 These matters were dealt with by her children.
-In a 1658 letter written by Johan regarding money she had previously borrowed, he referred to her as “blessed mother.”[[13]]
+In a 1658 letter written by Johan regarding money she had previously borrowed, he referred to her as “blessed mother” – an indication that she tried to do right by her family despite her many challenges.[[16]]

 [[1]]: A medieval salvation family whose oldest known member was named Jöran Olofsson.